Privacy-Preserving Semantic Segmentation from Ultra-Low-Resolution RGB Inputs: Ultra-Low-Resolution Semantic Segmentation

 We propose a feature loss, which combines a $\mathcal{L}_\mathrm{1}$ loss and cosine-similarity $\mathcal{L}_\mathrm{cos}$ term:

+Here, $\hat{F}_\mathrm{real}$ and $\hat{F}_\mathrm{fake}$ denote the normalized features extracted for the ground-truth (real) and predicted (fake) images, respectively.
 The $\mathcal{L}_\mathrm{1}$ component penalizes element-wise deviations to reinforce local detail consistency, while the cosine component aligns feature directions to improve global semantic coherence.
-By uniting these complementary objectives, our loss achieves more holistic feature alignment, thereby facilitating downstream semantic segmentation and improving the model generalization ability.
+By uniting these complementary objectives, our loss achieves more holistic feature alignment, thereby facilitating downstream semantic segmentation and improving the model's generalization ability. $\hat{F}$ denotes the feature representation after $\mathcal{L}_\mathrm{2}$ normalization, which is used to compute the angle.